 - via the Centrale Doktersdienst helpline on 020 592 3434;

-- by personal recommendation – ask friends, family or even post a thread on Expatica's forum.
+- by personal recommendation – ask friends, family or even a local expert through Expatica’s Ask the Expert service.

 Appointments: What to expect

 You normally have to make an appointment in advance and may have to wait a few days to get a slot.
 Appointments often run late, so expect to wait, and they only last around 15 minutes, so be succinct when you’re in front of the doctor.
 Many doctors have daily first-come, first-served sessions (inloop spreekuur) for short phone or drop-in consultations.
 These days, it’s rare for doctors to make house calls.

 Dutch healthcare is generally non-interventionist in nature, so don’t expect to leave the consultation with a prescription.
 Dutch doctors tend not to hand out antibiotics or anti-depressants lightly.
 It can be important to be clear and communicate what you want; read how to talk to Dutch doctors so they will listen.

 You might also see the doctor’s assistant (for blood pressure readings, urine testing, injections) or practice nurse (for monitoring chronic conditions like asthma or diabetes).